Ilona Massey: Recognition

 Massey has a star at 1623 Vine Street on the Hollywood Walk of Fame.
 It was dedicated February 8, 1960.

 Politics

 Massey became an American citizen in 1946.
-She remained strongly anti-communist for what she saw as the destruction of her native country, at one point picketing the United Nations during the 1959 visit of Soviet premier Nikita Khrushchev.
+She remained strongly anticommunist for what she saw as the destruction of her native country, at one point picketing the United Nations during the 1959 visit of Soviet Premier Nikita Khrushchev.

 Death

 Massey died of cancer in Bethesda, Maryland, and is buried in Virginia's Arlington National Cemetery near her last husband, Donald Dawson, who had served in the United States Air Force Reserve as a major general.